taverntesting/taverntesting.github.io/examples.md

 Though this does give a lot of information about exactly when and where a test failed, it's not very easy to tell what input actually caused this error.
-Since 0.13.0, you can use the `tavern-beta-new-traceback` flag, either in the configuration file or on the command line, to give a much nicer output showing the original source code for the stage, the formatted stages that Tavern uses to send the request, and any format variables.
+Since 0.13.0, you can use the `tavern-beta-new-traceback` flag to give a much nicer output showing the original source code for the stage, the formatted stages that Tavern uses to send the request, and any format variables.
+This is used like any other Pytest flag:

+1. Passed on on the command line using `--tavern-beta-new-traceback`
+2. Put in the Pytest configuration file (pytest.ini, setup.cfg, ...) `tavern_beta_new_traceback = True`

 Rather than the Python traceback as shown above, we get an error output like this:

 ```
 Format variables: